Little Tern Geabhróg bheag Sternula albifrons

 1936 off Glandore, one on the 31st July.

-Distribution: a widespread summer visitor to eastern Europe, which accounts for less than a quarter of its global breeding range.
+Global Distribution: A widespread summer visitor to eastern Europe, which accounts for less than a quarter of its global breeding range.
+Also found in Asia, Australia and New Zealand.
 (Birdlife International)

 1982 One at Ballymacoda on 1 August.

-Distribution: breeds along the Pacific coast from south California, USA, to Baja California and the Gulf of California, Mexico.
+Global Distribution: Breeds along the Pacific coast from south California, USA, to Baja California and the Gulf of California, Mexico.
 Birds winter from Guatemala to El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru and Chile.
-(Birdlife Internatoinal)
+(Birdlife International)

-1996 Ballycotton, adult, 7th to 8th August; possibly same as Scilly individual.
-First Irish record.
+1996 Ballycotton, adult, 7th to 8th August; possibly same as one seen in the Isles of Scilly around this time.
+This is the first Irish record of this species.

 2013 Garretstown, one on the 14th December.